Boy Scouts — Troop 25

 The BSA’s stated purpose at its incorporation in 1910 was “to teach [boys] patriotism, courage, self-reliance, and kindred values.”
 Later, in 1937, Deputy Chief Scout Executive George J. Fisher expressed the BSA’s mission; “Each generation as it comes to maturity has no more important duty than that of teaching high ideals and proper behavior to the generation which follows.”
 The current mission statement of the BSA is “to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
 The scout oath is as follows:

-In Boy Scouting today there are three divisions known as Cub Scouts, Boy Scouts and the Adventuring Group.
+In Boy Scouting today there are three divisions known as Cub Scouts, Boy Scouts, and the Adventuring Group.
+Richard and Margaret R. Howell were the first den parents of Chuckatuck Cub Scout Pack 25.
 Cub Scouting is available to boys from 5-11 years of age.
-Boy Scouts are from 11-18 years of age with a sub area of High Adventure for those 14-18 years of age.
-The third group, the adventuring group, has gone co-ed over the past couple of years.
+Boy Scouts are from 11-18 years of age with a sub-area of High Adventure for those 14-18 years of age.
+The third group, the adventuring group, has co-ed over the past few years.
 It is available to boys and girls from the age of 13-21 years old.
-A sub program to Adventuring is the Sea Scouts which focuses on nautical activities.
-Chuckatuck Troop 25 covers each of these areas in its group with the exception of Sea Scouts.
+A sub-program to Adventuring is the Sea Scouts which focuses on nautical activities.
+Chuckatuck Troop 25 covers each of these areas in its group except for Sea Scouts.

 Troop 25 had its official beginning circa 1925.
 The Honorable Mills E. Godwin, Jr. remembers going to Camp Waters in Surry, Virginia with the troop in 1928 or 1929.
 In 1935 C.C.
 Johnson was the Scout Master and in 1937 the Chuckatuck Ruritan Club became an official sponsor and has continued that support each year since then.
 In 1937 the charter of Troop 25 was rewritten and Stokes Kirk became the Scout Master until 1941 when his service to his country required him to leave.
 Joshua Pretlow took over those duties and remained Scout Master until 1943 when the title was passed to W.G.
 Saunders, Jr. until 1945.
 For years the Scout meeting was held over the main store of Saunders Supply.
 Between 1955 and 1962, Clyde E. Kelly was the Scout Master.
 In 1962 he turned the reins over to John Kirk for the next six years.
 Bruce Kirk, Senior patrol leader of the troop, served as acting Scout Master from 1968 when he became an Eagle Scout and remained in that position until replaced by Larry Mizelle in 1969.
 Larry Mizelle was Scout Master until 1978 when he was relieved by Parker Howell who served as Scout Master until 1979.
 Francis Clements took over until 1980 and remained in that position until William Spence took over in 2000.
-George Fly was Scout Master from 2000-2004, Bill Evans 2005 and Tim Warren 2006-2007.
-Tracy Stewart from 2008-2010 and the current Scout Master is XXXXXXXX
+George Fly was Scout Master from 2000-2004, Bill Evans 2005, and Tim Warren 2006-2007.
+Tracy Stewart from 2008-2010 and the current Scout Master is XXXXXXXX.
+Boy Scout Troop 25 folded in 2020 due to the effects of COVID.
+Alex Shearin was the last Eagle Scout of Troop 25.

 The following is paraphrased from the web site Wikepedia on Eagle Scouts.